IBM/ansible-powervc/docs/source/installation.rst

 You can use the ``ansible-galaxy collection install`` command to install a collection built from source.
-Version builds are available in the ``builds`` directory of the IBM ansible-power-hmc Git repository.
+Version builds are available in the ``builds`` directory of the IBM ansible-powervc Git repository.
 The archives can be installed locally without having to Galaxy.

-To install a build from the ansible-power-hmc Git repository:
+To install a build from the ansible-powervc Git repository:

    1. Obtain a local copy from the Git repository: